 With conventional microscopy, if a scientist wishes to obtain a high-resolution image of a relatively broad area, they typically have to use a microscope that scans across that area in a grid pattern, recording many images one point at a time.
 Those images are then joined together to form one complete picture.
 Such systems take a long time to perform a scan, so both the microscope and the subject must be held still while it's taking place.
 Researchers from Germany's Fraunhofer Institute for Applied Optics and Precision Engineering, however, have created a thin, handheld microscope that can reportedly obtain similar-quality images in less than one second.

-« Back to Ultrathin microscope gets images faster
+Read the full article: Ultrathin microscope gets images faster